keboola/connection-docs/extractors/communication/email-attachments/index.md

 ## User Email Import
-An email address intended for sending attachments will be generated when the configuration is created.
+An email address for sending attachments will be generated when the configuration is created.
 Use it to send .csv files.

 {: .image-popup}
 ![Screenshot - Create New Email Import](/extractors/communication/email-attachments/02-create-email-import.png)